 Temperatures remain fairly steady year round, but you will see a big differential between coastal resorts ( high 20s to mid 30s) and the high hill country ( up to 20 degrees Celsius) .

 The temperature in Kandy is normally around 20 degrees C.

 In general, the SOUTH WEST COAST and HILL COUNTRY receive the heaviest rain from April to June. the EAST COAST is wettest in November and December.
 In between these two monsoons, the inter-monsoon rains bring thunderstorms ANYWHERE in October and November.
 This means the driest times are December to March for EAST, SOUTH and HILL COUNTRY and April to September for the EAST COAST.

 I did warn you that it was complex!
 In our experience rain is extremely unpredictable, we’ve had great weather and bad weather at the same times of different years.

 How To Travel to Sri Lanka.
 Package Holiday or Independent Trip?

-For more information about onward transport from Bandaranaike airport, by bus, taxi, train, tuk tuk or minibus click through.
+- For onward transport from Bandaranaike airport, by bus, taxi, train, tuk tuk or minibus click through.

-Sri Lanka is a small island but the big sites are quite spread out ( as you can see from the map above), you’ll probably want a multiple base vacation.
+Sri Lanka is a small island but the big sites are quite spread out, you’ll probably want a multiple base vacation.
 You don’t have to book every night in advance, you can leave your options open and book as you go, but organisation cuts into your vacation time and is a bit of a hassle.

-We usually just arrive in a town and knock on doors until we find a place we like, we’re used to long-term backpacking, but on a shorter vacation you’d want to be more organised.
+When we’re backpacking we usually just arrive in a town and knock on doors until we find a place we like, but on a shorter vacation or one using mid-top range hotels you’d want to be more organised.